Dickinson County, Kansas

 The first railroad to enter the county was the Missouri Pacific Railroad, built along the Smoky Hill Valley in 1866.

-The first hotel that opened was the Drover’s Cottage at Abilene in 1866, owned by Joseph G. McCoy.
+The first hotel to open was the Drover’s Cottage in Abilene in 1866, owned by Joseph G. McCoy.
 V.P.
 Wilson established the Chronicle, the county’s first newspaper in Abilene, in February 1870.

-In 1870, a brick and stone courthouse was built at the corner of Broadway and Second Streets in Abilene.
-On Jan.
-17, 1882, the courthouse burned, and nearly all the county records were destroyed except those of the register of deeds in another building.
+A brick-and-stone courthouse was built at the corner of Broadway and Second Streets in Abilene in 1870.
+On January 17, 1882, the courthouse burned, and nearly all the county records were destroyed, except for those of the register of deeds, which were in another building.
 A new courthouse was soon contracted for $30,000 and was ready for occupancy late in the year.

 Old Dickinson County Courthouse in Abilene, Kansas.